harrisonlab/phytophthora_fragariae/Whole_Genome_Orthology.md

 # Race 2 unique Transcription factor or Transcriptional regulators orthogroups

-# Race 2 TF genes were parsed to the same format as the gene names used in the analysis:
+# Race 2 TF/TR genes were parsed to the same format as the gene names used in the analysis:

 ```bash
 for num in 1